Patients deserve to pay for quality health care, not quantity.

 We believe that empowering Coloradans to discuss cost of care with their health care providers will lead to more equitable and affordable health care.
 In partnership with Colorado Consumer Health Initiative, University of Colorado Health, Kids First Health Care, Cultivando, and Clinica Colorado, we received funding from the Robert Wood Johnson Foundation to work with low-income, primarily Spanish speaking Latinos in Adams County, Colorado to develop culturally and community relevant messages about the cost of care.
 These messages were tested in community and clinical settings, and lessons from this testing will be shared with multiple audiences, including academics, providers, and policymakers.

-For more information, contact our Project Coordinator, Chris Klene.
+For more information, contact our Policy Specialist, Chris Klene.